Stubs42/OrangeLine/README.md

 As an additional feature, Gator can apply a strum timing to the gates of the polyphonic output.
 The time and direction (negative values strum up, positiv values strum down) can be controlled by the STR knob and input.
 This is not polyphonic by nature because it already influences all polyphonic channels.
 Note that also strumming can span cross phase borders.

-Any strumming or ratcheting is aborted if a later gate on the same channel starts a new gate event when crossing its phase theshold.
+Any strumming or ratcheting is aborted if a later gate on the same channel starts a new gate event when crossing its give tie theshold.

 ### The Panel